+Nonprofit Organizations exempt

-Public institutions of higher education in Virginia Agencies of the Commonwealth of Virginia Nonprofit Organizations exempt from income taxation pursuant to § 501 c (3) of the Internal Revenue Code located in the
+Public institutions of higher Agencies of the from income taxation pursuant

+education in Virginia Commonwealth of Virginia to § 501 c (3) of the Internal

+Revenue Code located in the

 Commonwealth of Virginia.

-•

 Collaboration with other eligible institutions of higher education in Virginia and other eligible organizations is encouraged.
 The Grantee Institution or Organization is responsible for ensuring that all collaborating Co- Investigators meet the same eligibility requirements as if they were employed by the Grantee Institution or Organization for payment under the CHRB Grant Agreement.
 Keep in mind that a Co-Investigator/ Collaborator is defined as an individual located at and employed by the Applicant Institution or Organization who assists with the research project or an individual at a CHRB-eligible institution or an organization who partners with the Applicant Institution or Organization on the research project.